Shiver me timbers! The bankers are boarding

 “Arresting vessels is an action of last resort for banks,” said Basil Karatzas, chief executive of Karatzas Marine Advisors & Co, which is active on the bank advisory side.

-“Banks are starting to realize that it’s going to get worse and they must change their game plan,” MRM’s Dalby said.
+“Banks are starting to realise that it’s going to get worse and they must change their game plan,” MRM’s Dalby said.

 ‘All hands on deck’ is the lenders’ new rallying cry.